BreimerR/IconConverter/ReadMe.md

 1. Be patient
 2. Close and restart
 3. Shut down your whole pc.
-Disconnect the from power.
+Disconnect from power.
 Shutdown mains and turn everything off it's over.
 4. Download new version ()

 ## Features